 Managing SNMP

-This chapter describes how to manage SNMP services on a DMF Controller.
+This chapter describes how to manage SNMP services on a DANZ Monitoring Fabric (DMF) Controller.

 SNMP Overview

 SNMP provides a method for communication between an NMS or other client and agents (servers) on network devices, which send reports, called traps, regarding their operation and configuration.
-The information managed by an SNMP agent is organized as a collection of objects called MIBs.
+An SNMP agent manages and organizes the information as a collection of objects called MIBs.

-In SNMPv3, an agent (SNMP server) is identified by an engineID, which helps prevent unauthorized SNMPv3 messages, such as traps, from being accepted or traps being intercepted by unauthorized receivers.
+In SNMPv3, an engineID identifies the agent (SNMP server), which helps prevent unauthorized SNMPv3 messages, such as traps, from being accepted or intercepted by unauthorized receivers.
 The engineID of the SNMP agent is required when configuring an SNMPv3 trap receiver to receive messages from an agent, including a DMF Controller or fabric switch.

-In DMF, the engineID is autogenerated for the Controller and fabric switches.
-The engineID of the DMF Controller is configured for the local node and this configuration must be entered separately on the Active and Standby Controllers.
-It is recommended to configure a different engineID for each Controller.
+In DMF, the engineID is auto-generated for the Controller and fabric switches.
+The engineID of the DMF Controller is configured for the local node.
+This configuration must be entered separately on the active and standby Controllers.
+The acceptable practice recommends configuring a different engineID for each Controller.

 Using the DMF GUI to Configure SNMP

-1. Select Maintenance > SNMP from the main menu.
+1. Select Maintenance > SNMP from the DMF main menu.

 Figure 1.
 Configuring SNMP